kortina/oakland-film-club-OLD/_posts/2019-03-04-film-club-16-paddleton.md

 to discover a 25c bag of Lays Classic potato chips that had zero chips in it -- but was sealed and filled with air.
-This felt like a glitch in the matrix, which had slipped through every industrial assembly and quality assurance process you have to imagine Lays has perfected, and we estimated it was at least 100x -- if not 10,000x more valuable than the standard chip bag filled with chips.
+This felt like a glitch in the matrix, which had slipped through every industrial assembly and quality assurance process you have to imagine Lays has perfected, and we estimated it was at least 100x -- if not 10,000x -- more valuable than the standard chip bag filled with chips.
 We considered calling the evening news to report the finding, and debated whether or not we should vacuum seal this bag.

 Pros: preserve the anomalous bag in it's pristine state.

-Cons: risk accidental destruction of the remarkable artifact and lose proof of our discovery
+Cons: risk accidental destruction of the remarkable artifact and lose proof of our discovery.

-Who would believe us if we destroy the bag?
+Who would believe us if we were to destroy the bag?

 We opted not to risk the vacuum sealing.

 The way you laugh during an escapade like this feels different than the way you laugh at ironic humor.
-Ironic humor garners a knowing smile, maybe a chuckle, bug usually a sort of self-confident and smug, reserved reaction.
+Ironic humor garners a knowing smile, maybe a chuckle, usually a sort of self-confident and smug, reserved reaction.

 Laughing at goofy humor can make you lose your breath, can make your cheeks hurt, your stomach sore.